9snehal/Logs_Analysis/Logs_Analysis/README.md

 6.cd into the vagrant/ subdirectory

-7.Bring the VM up with the command vagrant up
+7.Bring the VM up with the command 'vagrant up'

-8.Log into the VM with vagrant ssh
+8.Log into the VM with 'vagrant ssh'

 #Download the news data and run the commands to populate the database:
 1.Download the news data from here: